abdullahjan007/09022026freelance/replit.md

 ## Overview

-TaskMaster is a web-based productivity application designed specifically for teachers and educators.
-It provides tools for lesson planning, task management, class organization, and communication templates.
+TaskMaster is a comprehensive web-based productivity application designed specifically for teachers and educators.
+It provides tools for:
+- **Lesson Planning**: Create, organize, and manage lesson plans with objectives, content, and materials
+- **Task Management**: Track teaching tasks with priority levels and due dates (list and kanban views)
+- **Class Organization**: Manage student groups, schedules, and room assignments
+- **Communication Templates**: Reusable templates for parent, student, admin, and colleague communications

 The application follows a clean, system-based design inspired by Linear, Notion, and Asana to reduce cognitive load and maximize teacher productivity.

+## Current Status

+**Completed Features:**
+- Dashboard with quick stats, recent items, and quick actions
+- Lesson Planner with full CRUD operations
+- Task Manager with list/kanban view modes and status transitions
+- Class Management with student counts and scheduling
+- Communication Hub with categorized templates
+- Dark/light theme toggle
+- Responsive sidebar navigation

 ## User Preferences